 Textbooks, Materials & Fees:

-Your studio fee will provide the following:
+This class has a studio fee of $50 that will provide you with the following:

 Method of Assessment: